InterviewMap/CS-Interview-Knowledge-Map/Git/git-en.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This is not for rookie, we'll introduce somthing about more advanced.
+This is not for rookie, we'll introduce something about more advanced.
 ## Merge with Rebase
 This command shows no difference with the command `merge`.